 These societies range from course-based groups (such as Biomedical Sciences, Economics, and Mechanical Engineering) to groups interested in hobbies such as music, chess, Bollywood dance, yoga and much more.

-In fact, whatever you’re interested in – whether that’s video gaming, K-Pop or anime – there’s probably a society for you at Newcastle.
+In fact, whatever you’re interested in – whether that’s anime, cold water swimming, mahjong or video gaming – there’s probably a society for you at Newcastle.

 If there isn’t, and you want to start one, NUSU will support you.
 Once you have four members to act as a committee and have completed the relevant paperwork, your society is up and running and could become a lasting legacy of your time with us.